PistachioPony/gamesparks-docs/Getting Started/Using Authentication/Unity Authentication.md

 	}
 }); ```

-### Facebook Authentication

-If your game has the Facebook SDK integrated, or you would like your player to be able to authenticate through Facebook and get social capability integrated into your GameSparks game, you might like this check out the following tutorial on authenticating with Facebook [here](https://docs.gamesparks.net/tutorials/unity-tutorials-challenges-part-2-facebook-login).

 ## Testing Registration & Authentication

 Before you are comfortable with the GameSparks API, you’ll probably want to check to see if your requests are working the way you want them to.
 There are several ways to check this.